Build a business and earn and income with hundreds of training tutorials

 S = Stimulate

-You stimulate the reader on the offer.
-I guess you can also say that “S” stands for “sell,” too, as this is the location where the bulk of the selling really takes place.
+You stimulate the reader and get them excited with the offer.
+You can also say that “S” stands for “sell,” too, as this is the location where the bulk of the selling really takes place.
+This is where the offer is introduced, and where the value buildup really starts.

-This where the offer is made and the value buildup really starts.
-You list and expand on the benefits.
+You list the benefits and expand on them.
 (In “E,” I start to talk about features and describe the product.
-But in here, I talk benefits, benefits, benefits… And I link them to the features described in “E.”
+But here, I talk about benefits and link them to the features described in “E.” Also, it’s a great location to add value to the offer, such as offering premiums, guarantees, value boosters, a sense of urgency, etc.

 Use this section to link the offer to the rest of the formula.
-That is, you restate some of the problems mentioned in “Q,” how the solution answers the greater problems talked about in “U,” and how it links to all to the features and benefits described in “E.”
+That is, you restate some of the problems mentioned in “Q,” how the solution answers the greater problems talked about in “U,” and how it links to all the features and benefits described in “E.”

 After that, you then…